Kurrawong/prezmanifest/README.md

 * `artifact9` is the "same" - no action required
 * `artifact6.ttl` is newer remotely, it should be downloaded

-You can choose to have `sync` carry out all these actions or only some - default is all - by setting the `update_remote` and so on variables.
+You can choose to have `sync` carry out all these actions or only some - default is all - by setting the `update_remote` and so on input parameters.
 Setting all to `False` will cause `sync` to do nothing and report only what it _would_ do if they where not set, e.g.:

 ```bash
 pm sync tests/test_sync/local/manifest.ttl http://localhost:3030/test/ False False False False
 ```

+Other than doing all this "manually" - interactively, on the command line - I might want to use `sync` in Python application code or cloud _infracode_ scriptin.

+For use in Python applications, just import prezmanifest - `uv add prezmanifest` etc. - and use, as per the use of `sync` in `tests/test_sync/test_sync.py::test_sync`.

+For use in _infracode_, note that the `pm sync` function can return the table above in JSON by setting the `response format` input parameter, `-f`.